The Patti-Sue Rolak Memorial Build has been created with the hopes of inspiring others to follow in her footsteps.

 Patti-Sue Rolak was a dedicated volunteer for Warren County Habitat for Humanity (WCHFH) and held several positions over her nearly twenty years of service, including board member, co-chair of the Family Selection Committee, event coordinator, and Habitat ambassador.
 Her irresistible smile, magnetic personality, and love for God made her unique, and her love for others and selflessness made her special.

-The Memorial Build will take place at the site designated as “Franklin Fields”, a street of six properties on Beidelman Road in Franklin Township, New Jersey, donated by the township to allow WCHFH to continue meeting a need for affordable housing in Warren County.
-The Patti-Sue Rolak Memorial Build will encompass the first two homes to be constructed in “Franklin Fields.”
+The Memorial Build is taking place at the site designated as “Franklin Fields”, a street of six properties on Beidelman Road in Franklin Township, New Jersey, donated by the township to allow WCHFH to continue meeting a need for affordable housing in Warren County.
+The Patti-Sue Rolak Memorial Build encompasses the first two homes to be constructed in “Franklin Fields.”
 WCHFH and Patti-Sue shared a vision of building more homes for more families and providing everyone with a safe, decent place to call home.
 With this vision in mind, WCHFH will be charting new territory as we build these two homes simultaneously.

 As you read the heart-felt letter written by the Rolak family and follow the progress of the Patti-Sue Rolak Memorial Build, our hope is that her commitment to serving God and others inspires many of you to follow in a similar path.